Introduction to Convolutional Neural Networks (CNN)

 What are Convolutional Neural Network (CNN) ?

 In deep learning, a convolutional neural network (CNN/ConvNet) is a class of deep neural networks, most commonly applied to analyze visual imagery.
-Now when we think of a neural network we think about matrix multiplications but that is not the case with ConvNet.
-It uses a special technique called Convolution.
-Now in mathematics convolution is a mathematical operation on two functions that produces a third function that expresses how the shape of one is modified by the other.
+The cnn architecture uses a special technique called Convolution instead of relying solely on matrix multiplications like traditional neural networks.
+Convolutional networks use a process called convolution, which combines two functions to show how one changes the shape of the other.

 Convolutional Neural Networks (CNN) in deep learning